agda/agda/doc/user-manual/language/generalization-of-declared-variables.lagda.rst

 The following rules are used to place generalized variables:

 - Generalized variables are placed at the front of the type signature or telescope.
+- Type signatures appearing inside other type signatures, for instance in let bindings or dependent function arguments are not generalized.
+Instead any generalizable variables in such types are generalized over in the parent signature.
 - Variables mentioned eariler are placed before variables mentioned later, where nested variables count as being mentioned together with their parent.